11ty/11ty-website/src/docs/languages/javascript.md

 ### Access to `page` data values {% addedin "0.11.0" %}

-If you aren’t using an arrow function, JavaScript Functions (and Nunjucks, Liquid, and Handlebars Shortcodes) will have access to Eleventy [`page` data values](/docs/data-eleventy-supplied/#page-variable-contents) without needing to pass them in as arguments.
+If you aren’t using an arrow function, JavaScript Functions (and Nunjucks, Liquid Shortcodes) will have access to Eleventy [`page` data values](/docs/data-eleventy-supplied/#page-variable-contents) without needing to pass them in as arguments.

 {% set codeContent %}
 export default function (eleventyConfig) {